Frequently Asked Questions

 Nope.
 Not at all.
 Due dates can fall on any day of the month.
 We don’t even know when your payments are due.

 LRAPs typically push money to loan servicing companies on or around the 20th of each month.
-LRAP payments usually post by the end of the first week of the following month, but not always.
+LRAP Awards usually post by the end of the first week of the following month, but not always.

 Sometimes servicers backdate payments to the day they were received.